Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 How often should we test employees?

 Monthly testing shows optimal results for building defensive capabilities.
 Quarterly testing maintains awareness but provides less behavioral reinforcement.
+AI-specific scenario testing should be introduced as a dedicated track within your existing program cadence.

 What’s the difference between social engineering testing and security awareness training?